What is radical prostatectomy?

 You will have a catheter in your bladder draining into a bag, and the amount of urine you pass will be measured over the first night to make sure you have adequate fluids.
 The urine is often blood-stained.
 Over the stay, the urine will clear to yellow but you may have some blood in the urine intermittently for weeks after the operation.
 The catheter stays in until the join between the bladder and urethra heals, usually around 7 days, and is worn with a slim bag, out of sight, strapped to your leg under your clothing.
 You will be taught how to look after the catheter before you go home.

-You will have a wound drain that exits from the abdomen and this usually stays in for one or two days after the surgery.
+You might have a wound drain that exits from the abdomen and this usually stays in for one or two days after the surgery.
 This prevents build-up of pressure from any wound ooze and avoids the body having to reabsorb excess fluids.

 You will be able to go home once you are mobilising safely, you are able to care for your catheter, your bowels are functioning and your pain is well controlled on appropriate tablets taken by mouth.